It’s not hyperbole to say that finding the perfect coffee maker is key to the…

-This model comes with a glass carafe that has BUNN's signature drip-proof spout.
+This home coffee brewer comes with a glass carafe that has BUNN's signature drip-proof spout.
 The warming plate will keep coffee warm for two hours, then automatically turn off.

-If you prefer to brew coffee by the cup, you might want this single-serve BUNN coffee maker.
-This brewer uses the tried-and-true always hot, internal, stainless-steel water heater.
+If you prefer to brew coffee by the cup, you might want this Single Serve BUNN coffee maker.
+This single serve brewer uses the tried-and-true always hot, internal, stainless-steel water heater.
 By pouring cold water in, it pushes the hot water through the top and delivers steaming coffee in about a minute.
 You can make anywhere from 4 to 14 ounces at a time.

 You'll find two buttons on this machine, one marked Brew and the other Pulse.
 Pressing the brew button sprinkles hot water continuously over the coffee or tea.
 For a fuller flavor, use the pulse button.
 This pauses the water to prolong the brewing time, allowing for a deeper extraction.

 The Fast Cup brewer from BUNN is designed for businesses to meet the needs of discriminating customers.
 It can deliver 80 bean-to-cup servings of coffee per hour.
 Each cup takes about 30 seconds to brew.
 Each cup can be customized to your customers' requests.
 One of the fastest bunn coffee makers you can get.